glenys-geo/map_symbol_pattern_AI_workflow/README.md

 ## Project notes

-- The Sprite Builder workflow and scripts were developed with support from Codex.
+- The Sprite Builder scripts were developed with support from Codex.
 - The test environment uses MapLibre GL JS together with OpenFreeMap basemap styles and related vector map data.
 - Third-party license notes for reused code are documented in [`THIRD_PARTY_LICENSES.md`](./THIRD_PARTY_LICENSES.md).